ocicv/rock-paper-scissors-lizard-spock/README.md

    * From the source section drop-down menu, select the Master Branch,
    * Once a Master Branch has been selected, the page provided the link to the complete Website.

-The live link can be found here: [SWS Yoga Website](https://ocicv.github.io/Yoga-Website/)
+The live link can be found here: [Rock, Paper, Scissors, Lizard, Spock](link)

 ## Credits

 **Content**

-* The video in the video section of the website was taken from [Youtube](https://www.youtube.com/watch?v=Y3SirL0z8xI&t=8s)
+* The text for the rulebook was taken from  <https://bigbangtheory.fandom.com/wiki/Rock>,_Paper,_Scissors,_Lizard,_Spock

+**Media**

-* Images on the website are taken from [Pexels](https://www.pexels.com/search/yoga%20class/)
+The pictures for the option were taken from @@@link

+Resources and tutorials that helped me create this page: